-Bob Biswas: Abhishek Bachchan To Star In 'Kahaani' Spin-off; Shah Rukh Khan To Produce It
+Bob Biswas: Abhishek Bachchan To Star In 'Kahaani' Spin-off; Shah Rukh Khan To Produce

-Recently, there were reports doing the rounds in the media about Abhishek Bachchan playing a negative role in a prequel to Vidya Balan's critically-acclaimed film, 'Kahaani'.
+Recently, there were reports doing the rounds in the media about Abhishek Bachchan playing a negative role in a prequel to Vidya Balan's critically acclaimed film, Kahaani.
 Today, the makers officially announced the film with Ab Jr. titled 'Bob Biswas' and we hear that it's a spin-off and not a prequel.

 'Bob Biswas' will be co-produced by Shah Rukh Khan's production house Red Chillies Entertainment and Sujoy Ghosh's Bound Script Production.
 The superstar made the official announcement about this movie by tweeting, "#BobBiswas is coming to 'kill it!'
 Happy to associate with Bound Script Production to bring #BobBiswas, played by @juniorbachchan and directed by Diya Annapurna Ghosh. @RedChilliesEnt @gaurikhan @sujoy_g